godisreal/CrowdEgress/code/readme.txt

 (2) The second method is to use command python main.py <filename_CSV> <filename_FDS> to  start a simulation without using GUI.
 Here <filename_CSV> is the csv file name while <filename_FDS> is the fds+evac file name.
 Here <filename_FDS> is optional and users can omit it if only csv is used in simulation.
 If no file name is given, the readme txt is shown in the console.

-Extract compartment data from a fds+evac file and save it into csv format.

-The program was initially developed without considering fds+evac file.
-So it is convenient to edit csv file by using Excel or other software.
-User can alternatively extact the compartment data from fds+evac file and put them into csv form.
-The procedures are introduced as below.

-Start a simulation by selecting input files.
-Then go on to the testGeom phase.
-Select output data in the menu bar and click on the speciic enenties that you want to save the data into .csv files, such as output_doors or output_walls.